jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 to represent that data in multiple languages (see the "hreflang" member of the link object).

-## Verification of Authority

-When using the RDAP bootstrap process set out in [@!RFC9224], a client will be directed to the RDAP server that is able to make authoritative statements about the disposition of the resources for which the client is performing the query.
-When compared with alternative modes of distribution (e.g. ad hoc shared URIs), relying on RDAP will generally provide a higher degree of assurance that the relevant geofeed data was specified by the actual resource holder (or their delegate).

 ## Extension Identifier

 This document defines a new extension identifier, "geofeed1", for use